Small business taxes for beginners

 How to take business tax deductions

-A deduction allows you to subtract from your taxable income so that you owe a smaller amount of taxes to the IRS.
+Tax deductions are one of the best ways to reduce what you owe.
+They subtract directly from your taxable income so that you owe a smaller amount of taxes to the IRS.

 common self employment tax deductions